If you’ve got a dog with hot spots, these are the 10 most important things you must know before doing anything else.

 Where Do Dog Hot Spots Form?

 Hot spots can appear anywhere on a dog’s body, including the back, belly, legs, feet, and face/ears.
-Even though they can be located in different places, they always look similar – a red, raw wet-looking area that’s inflamed and itchy.
+Even though you located them in different places, they always look similar.
+They resemble a red, raw wet-looking area that’s inflamed and itchy.

 How To Treat Hot Spots on Dogs